Prakash Raj: Film career

-Prakash took on the mantle of director with Naanu Nanna Kanasu, in Kannada in 2010, for which he was the joint producer.
+Prakash took on the mantle of director with Naanu Nanna Kanasu (2010) in Kannada, for which he was the joint producer.
 The film completed 125 days successfully in the theatres across Karnataka, becoming the biggest hit of the year.
-He was nominated for the Filmfare South "Best Director" category for his first film.
+The first non-Tamil film that he produced was his directorial debut in Kannada, Naanu Nanna Kanasu, a remake of his own Tamil production Abhiyum Naanum, for which he was the joint producer, along with his long-time Bengaluru theatre friend, Kannada director-producer B. Suresha.